Vyral/sam-levy/_posts/2020-10-14-are-you-focusing-on-your-needs.md

 ---
 layout: post
-title: 'Question for Home Buyers: Do I Need it or Do I Want it?'
+title: How To Separate Your Wants vs. Needs When Buying a Home
-date: 2024-05-14 07:00:00
+date: 2025-02-17 07:00:00
 tags:
   - Home Buyer Tips
-excerpt: When buying a home, you need to know your must-haves versus your wants.
+excerpt: >-
+  Learn how to prioritize your home-buying essentials to avoid buyer’s remorse later on.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Sam+Levy/2020/Sam+Levy+Must+Haves+vs+Wants+4.mp4
 pullquote: